AI

 Why?
 Infrastructure.

 Running production AI on open source means you are buying and managing GPU servers.
 A basic deployment needs dedicated hardware.
-Monthly hosting costs run substantially higher than proprietary options, which annualizes to significant sums.
+Most enterprise budgets underestimate true AI TCO by 40-60%, and the infrastructure piece alone annualizes to significant sums.
 And that is before you factor in the engineering time.

 Software engineers to maintain integrations and APIs consume about a third of someone’s time.
 MLOps specialists to handle deployment and monitoring take another fifth.
 These fractional needs sound efficient until you realize most teams end up hiring full-time employees to cover what should be part-time work.
 The math doesn’t work in your favor.

 Then there’s maintenance.
 Updates, security patches, performance monitoring, compliance tracking.
 Proprietary platforms handle this.
-With open source, it’s your problem.
-MLOps and DevOps overhead typically takes 15-25% of your initial development cost annually.
+With open source, it’s your problem. compliance and integration maintenance alone add 20-30% to baseline budgets.
+And 65% of total software costs occur after the original deployment.

 When open source makes sense